 If party status is gained, what else needs to be done?

-In order for a political party to remain a political party, the party's candidates for president and governor must keep getting at least 2 percent of the total votes cast in each general election.
+In order for a political party to remain a political party, the party's candidates for president and governor must keep receiving at least 2 percent of the total votes cast in each general election.
 If a party's candidate does not receive 2 percent of the total votes cast, the party's status is cancelled.
 To become a political party again, the entire process must be repeated.

 When was the last time an organization was successful at gaining party status?

 The last instance when an NPPO was successful at gaining political party status in Iowa was in the year 2000.
 The Iowa Green Party NPPO nominated Ralph Nader for president of the United States.
 At the General Election, Nader received 29,374 votes or 2.2 percent of the total votes cast for president.

 How does a candidate's name get on the general election ballot?